Starscream007/Rtl8812au_Drivers_Installation_Script/README.md

 First plug in your adapter in usb and run the script.

-Once it's done enter the command <lsusb> to verify that your adapter is installed and recognize by your sytem.
+Once it's done enter the command "lsusb" in terminal to verify that your adapter is installed and recognize by your sytem.